 - Move forward with implementation of the Bicycle plan for all non-IDOT streets within the Village.
-This would exclude North Avenue, Harlem Avenue, Lake Street, and Madison Street as well as all of Thatcher Avenue this year due to any potential conflicts with the Des Plaines River Trail, which may be placed here in the future.
-The budget number from KLOA who is doing this next phase of the implementation plan is \$238,380 for all striping and signage installations.
-This has been approved and adopted into the budget. - Review near-term goals to identify next projects and possible funding.
+This would exclude North Avenue, Harlem Avenue, Lake Street, and Madison Street as well as all of Thatcher Avenue this year due to any potential conflicts with the Des Plaines River Trail, which may be placed here in the future. - The budget number from KLOA who is doing this next phase of the implementation plan is \$238,380 for all striping and signage installations.
+This has been approved and adopted into the budget.